creme332/rowmerge/docs/PROBLEM_STATEMENT.md

     1 1 2 2        1 1 2 2
     ```

-4. You may merge non-consecutive rows.
+4. You may merge non-adjacent rows.

     ```
     1 3 5 5